-- Tax returns must be filed by the 31st of March, else a 10% penalty is imposed on the outstanding balance;
+- Tax returns must be filed by 31st March, or a 10% penalty will be imposed on the outstanding balance;

 - There are no exchange controls imposed on Labuan offshore companies.
-Moreover, there are no longer any restrictions on Labuan companies to transact with Malaysian residents in Malaysian Ringgits, including paying for their administrative or statutory expenses;
+Moreover, there are no restrictions on Labuan companies transacting with Malaysian residents in Malaysian Ringgit, including paying for their administrative or statutory expenses;

 - Labuan based companies can take advantage of Malaysia’s double tax avoidance treaties with more than 73 countries including Australia, China, Singapore, UK and the United States;

 - Healy Consultants Group PLC will assist our Clients with i) documenting and implementing accounting procedures; ii) implementing financial accounting software; iii) preparation of financial accounting records; and iv) preparing forecasts, budgets, and sensitivity analysis;

 - Clients need to note of their personal and corporate tax obligations in the countries of residence and domicile, and that they will fulfil these obligations annually.
 Let us know if you need Healy Consultants Group PLC’s assistance to clarify your annual reporting obligations.

 Healy Consultants Group PLC’s Legal and Compliance department assists our Clients to fulfil their annual legal and tax obligations for their Labuan companies.

 - A Labuan offshore company requires at least 1 director and 1 secretary who are both resident in Labuan.
-Both the positions can be held by the same individual.
-Further, it also requires 1 shareholder who can be i) of any nationality and ii) an individual or a body corporate;
+Both positions can be held by the same individual.
+It also requires 1 shareholder who can be i) of any nationality and ii) an individual or a body corporate;

 - An offshore company is not allowed to issue bearer shares;

 - If the Malaysian word “Sdn.
 Bhd.” is used in the company’s name to denote limited liability, it must be preceded with a “L” to show that the company was incorporated in Labuan;

 - The minimum wage in Labuan is US$265 per month;

-- Employers are required to make monthly contributions of 12% of an employee’s remuneration to their employment provident fund.
-Failure to comply subjects the employer to i) 3 years of imprisonment and/or a ii) fine of US$3,000;
+- Employers must make monthly contributions of 12% of an employee’s remuneration to the employment provident fund.
+Non-compliance subjects employer to i) 3 years of imprisonment and/or ii) a fine of US$3,000;

 - Each marketing office of a Labuan company cannot have more than four employees;